Choosing Healthy Pasta: Is Pasta Healthy? What is the Healthiest Pasta?

 Whole wheat and whole grain pastas are now mainstream and you can find them in most grocery stores.
 Many people have resisted whole grain pastas (which were once known to be chewy and gummy and not so delicious), but, nowadays, improved production technology has helped create whole-grain pastas that are smoother and less grainy.
 Give them a try!

 The most important thing when choosing a healthy pasta is to read the labels carefully.
 If you see “enriched wheat flour” or “enriched semolina flour” (or “semolina” in general) listed in the ingredients, you are looking at a pasta made from refined grains.
 Watch out for pastas labeled as “high fiber,” which are generally made from refined durum wheat (not a whole grain) with some extra fiber added back in.

-Some “whole-wheat” pastas are actually a blend of whole and refined grains, rather than 100% whole-wheat.
-These can be an okay choice, especially if it helps you transition from refined pastas to whole-wheat, but the healthiest choice is 100% whole-wheat pasta.
-You want a whole-grain to be the first ingredient, all grains/flours listed in the ingredients should have the word “whole” before them, and look for the orange labels from the Whole Grains Council, shown above.
+Some “whole wheat” pastas are actually a blend of whole and refined grains, rather than 100% whole wheat.
+These can be an okay choice, especially if it helps you transition from refined pastas to whole grain, but the healthiest choice is a 100% whole grain pasta.

 When choosing healthy pasta, you want a whole grain to be the FIRST ingredient.
 All grains/flours listed in the ingredients should have the word “whole” before them, and look for the orange labels from the Whole Grains Council, shown above!